 1.1.
 Medical bills

-A core component to your compensation after suffering a dog bite is your medical bill.
+A core component of your compensation after suffering a dog bite is your medical bill.
 Dog bites can cost far more to treat than one would normally expect.
 In fact, the average insurance claim for a dog bite in 2018 was $39,017.1

 The compensation you can recover for your medical bills includes payment for expenses you have already paid, like: